neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 ## Non-Dimensional Formulation

-nekRS can be solved in either dimensional or non-dimensional form; in the present case, nekRS is solved in non-dimensional form.
+NekRS can be solved in either dimensional or non-dimensional form; in the present case, NekRS is solved in non-dimensional form.
 That is, characteristic scales for velocity, temperature, length, and time are defined and substituted into the governing equations so that all solution fields (velocity, pressure, temperature) are of order unity.
-While the purpose of these tutorials is to be tutorials for *Cardinal* (i.e. not tutorials for nekRS), some description of the non-dimensional formulation is important because it is relevant to the data transfer between meshes.
+While the purpose of these tutorials is to be tutorials for *Cardinal* (i.e. not tutorials for NekRS), some description of the non-dimensional formulation is important because it is relevant to the data transfer between meshes.
-A full derivation of the non-dimensional governing equations in nekRS is available [here](https://nekrsdoc.readthedocs.io/en/latest/theory.html#non-dimensional-formulation).
+A full derivation of the non-dimensional governing equations in NekRS is available [here](https://nekrsdoc.readthedocs.io/en/latest/theory.html#non-dimensional-formulation).

 Non-dimensional formulations for velocity, pressure, temperature, length,